Israeli civilian, Palestinian girl killed in Gaza flare-up

 Earlier a Palestinian was killed in a separate incident in northern Gaza, hospital officials said.
 An Israeli military spokeswoman said he was handling an explosive device near the security fence and that soldiers fired at him after warnings.

-Israel shut the Kerem Shalom commercial crossing on the Gaza border, an Israeli defence official said.
+Israel shut the Kerem Shalom commercial crossing on the Gaza border, an Israeli defense official said.

 There was no immediate claim of responsibility for the sniper attack, which followed a Palestinian rocket strike on southern Israel on Sunday that caused no casualties.